This Is How to Avoid Complacency

 • “Our best enemy is the one who challenges us, and so doing, teaches us to set out to discover our potentials, while our worst friend is the one who is numbing us and lulling us into complacency, always being consenting or acquiescent.” -Erik Pevernagie

-• “Success is not guaranteed, it’s temporary.” -Frank Sonnenberg
+• “Success is not guaranteed, it’s temporary.” -Frank Sonnenberg, author

 • “As you move outside of your comfort zone, what was once the unknown and frightening becomes your new normal.” -Robin Sharma

-• “By far the biggest mistake people make when trying to change organizations is to plunge ahead without establishing a high enough sense of urgency in fellow managers and employees.” -John Kotter
+• “By far the biggest mistake people make when trying to change organizations is to plunge ahead without establishing a high enough sense of urgency in fellow managers and employees.” -John Kotter, expert on leadership and organizational change

 Gregg Vanourek’s Newsletter

-Join our community.
-Sign up now and get Gregg Vanourek’s monthly inspirations (new articles, opportunities, and resources).
+Join our rapidly growing community.
+Sign up now and get monthly inspirations (new articles, opportunities, and resources).
 Welcome!

 ++++++++++++++++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal development and leadership.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
 Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!